nus-cs2103-AY2324S2/tp/README.md

 1. Ensure that Java 11 is available on your machine.
 2. Download the jar file from here.
 3. Navigate to the file's location in the shell of your choice.
-4.Run the jar file with the follow command
+4. Run the jar file with the follow command
 ```shell
 java -jar internBook.jar
 ```